-She will forever be remembered for her compassionate and caring nature.
+She will forever be remembered nature.
 She was loved by all and will be missed dearly.

 Lucille B. Garcia

 She will be reunited in Heaven with her parents Jose V. and Manuelita Martinez, siblings Joe, Arthur, David Martinez, Florida Grimaldo, Rosalie Abila and Virginia Silva.